 - Markets and policymakers are following in parallel headline inflation, financial market and labor market trends. - In response to inflationary pressures, monetary policy has been tightened up to levels unheard of for the last 20 years.
-Last month the ECB raised again the interest rate to 4.00%, at the surprise of investors.
-The Fed paused its hikes but signaled that a last 25-bps increase should occur before the end of the year. - Inflation has reached lower levels in the US than in Europe.
+Both the Fed and the ECB have recently paused the hikes.
+However, the Fed signaled that a last 25-bps increase should occur before the end of the year. - Inflation has reached lower levels in the US than in Europe.
 However, the returns to the 2% inflation target may be complex in the US as the Fed must deal with labor-market overheating and financial-market issues.
 In September headline inflation fell by 2pp in Germany, driving it down by 1pp in the Euro Area (while no change occurred in France or Italy). - Most raw-material prices have come back to their pre-war levels.
 However, oil prices have surged again since June as Saudi Arabia and Russia have cut their supply. - Sovereign yields are at a high level in the Euro Area as the uncertainty about inflation remains.
 However, the spreads between core countries and the periphery have been decreasing (except for Italy).
 Indeed, macroeconomic results have overcome expectations in countries as Spain or Greece while Germany's growth has been particularly low for the past year. - After being lower than the USD, the EUR started appreciated in October 2022.
 However, high GDP growth and higher sovereign yields have led investors to favor the USD since the beginning of the summer, causing a new appreciation of the USD.